-Human Act has established a local branch in Mashhad, and is in the process of register a Iranian nation-wide non-governmental organization.
+Human Act has established a local branch in Iran, an Iranian nation-wide non-governmental organization.

 Contrary to the common definition of the word “orphan”, many Iranian orphans are not without living parents.
 Children are often placed in orphanages for a multitude of reasons, such as abandonment due to poverty, or due to incompetent parents (children of drug addicts and abusive homes).
 Without a sufficient foster care system in Iran, the support to orphanages is essential to secure that the children do not end up at the street.

-In May 2016, Human Act supported an orphanage in Mashhad housing 30 girls.
+Human Act decided to support orphanage in Iran, and the first project was in the city Mashhad, housing 30 girls.
 The existing orphanage’s lease was about to expire, and the manager did not have the financial capacity to extend the contract.

-Human Act purchased a large house and renovated the building.
-Following, Human Act financed new beds, inventories and clothes for the children.
-In December 2016, the new orphanage was ready for the girls to move in.
+Human Act purchased a large house and renovated the building, financed new beds, inventories and clothes for the children.

 Now the girls have homelike surroundings, and competent and loving people to take care of them.
-The long-term purpose of the orphanage is to secure that the children receive education, so they later in life will be able to move out, and establish their own home and family.
+The long-term purpose of the orphanage is to secure that the children has health and safety, receive education, so they later in life will be able to move out and establish their own home and family.